PennyLaneAI/pennylane/doc/introduction/importing_circuits.rst

     pl_template_from_qk = qml.from_qiskit(qk_circuit)

-Above, the :func:`from_qiskit` function converts a ``QuantumCircuit`` into a PennyLane template which can then be called from within a QNode to generate a PennyLane circuit:
+Above, the :func:`from_qiskit` function converts a ``QuantumCircuit`` into a PennyLane template.
+This template can then be called from inside a QNode to generate a PennyLane circuit:

 .. code-block:: python